travelster/DBGallery/beyond-basics/public-upload.md

 # Public Uploads

+Simply send a created link to invite recipients to upload images to a specific folder.

 For those that need a secure and simple method to collect digital content from external parties—such as vendors, partners, or suppliers — Public Uploads provide a highly convenient solution.
-This link acts as a secure, controlled intake channel, enforced by the strictly upload-only mandate: external users can deposit files of any type and size into a designated folder, but they are absolutely prevented from viewing, editing, or deleting any existing assets within the system.
+This link acts as a secure, controlled intake channel, enforced by the strictly upload-only mandate: <strong>external users can deposit files of any type and size into a designated folder, but they are absolutely prevented from viewing, editing, or deleting any existing assets within the system.</strong>

 Reiterating a few key points:
 - No login is required.